lief-project/LIEF/doc/sphinx/formats/android/art/index.rst

 ----

-LIEF provides a **basic** support for Android's ART file.
-For the details about this format, please check the tutorial :ref:`Android Formats <tuto-android-formats>`.
+LIEF provides **basic** support for Android's ART files.
+For details about this format, please refer to the :ref:`Android Formats <tuto-android-formats>` tutorial.